YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Warning: A MUPIP FREEZE -OFF command encountered at least one region which previously had an Online Freeze, but a process had AutoReleased it.

 Action: The command cleaned up the region with the AutoReleased Online Freeze, and database operations are back to normal.
-However, any database file snapshots or copies made after the Online Freeze should be discarded, as processes likely will have written to the file since the AutoRelease.
+However, any database file snapshots or copies made after the Online Freeze should be discarded, as processes would likely have written to the file since the AutoRelease.
 An OFRZAUTOREL message in the operator log will report which process performed the AutoRelease.

 ------------------
 OLDBINEXTRACT